pysys-test/pysys-test/docs/BaseTest.rst

 	self.log.info("Starting myserver on port %d", serverport)

-- ``self.mode`` *(str)*: The user-defined mode this test object is running.
+- ``self.mode`` (`pysys.config.descriptor.TestMode`): The user-defined mode this test object is running.
 Tests can use this to modify how the test executed based upon the mode, for example to allow the test to run against either a mock or a real database.
+TestMode subclasses str so you can include this in situation where you need the name of the mode such as when recording performance result, and you can also use the ``.params`` attribute to access any parameters defined on the mode.

 - ``self.testCycle`` *(int)*: The cycle in which this test is running.
 Numbering starts from 1 in a multi-cycle test run.
   The special value of 0 is used to indicate that this is not part of a multi-cycle run.